The Competency Matrix: Why and How?

 In addition, by highlighting existing skills and those that need to be developed, the matrix helps to design effective training plans to ensure the transmission of know-how.
 In this way, the skills and versatility matrix plays a decisive role in ensuring the continuity and resilience of the company, by securing its knowledge capital.

-An effective training plan relies on a clear understanding of existing skills and potential areas for improvement within the team.
+A plan for training is based on a clear understanding of existing skills and potential areas for improvement within the team.
 A skills and versatility matrix provides a clear view of these elements, identifying not only the skills currently held by employees, but also those that may require further development.
 This enables training managers to create targeted, relevant programs that meet the organization's real needs.

 In addition, the matrix can help identify employees who could benefit most from certain training courses, or those who could serve as in-house trainers thanks to their expertise in certain areas.
 In this way, the use of a skills and versatility matrix can significantly improve the effectiveness and impact of training initiatives.